mui/material-ui/docs/data/material/customization/css-theme-variables/usage.md

 ## Color channel tokens

-Enabling `cssVariables` automatically generates channel tokens, which are used to create translucent colors.
+Enabling `cssVariables` automatically generates channel tokens which are used to create translucent colors.
 These tokens consist of color space channels without the alpha component, separated by spaces.

 The colors are suffixed with `Channel`—for example: